Milo455/mis-sucus/README.md

 Then open `http://localhost:8080/index.html` in your browser.
 Alternatively, you can open `index.html` directly, but using a local server is recommended for module loading.

+## QR Scanning

+The built-in QR scanner now uses a high-resolution stream and continuous autofocus, allowing codes to be detected from farther away and at different angles.

 ## Firebase Setup

 Replace the placeholder values in `firebase-init.js` with the keys for your Firebase project.
 Ensure Firestore is enabled in the Firebase console.